SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/analysis-parameters.md

 ### Duplications
 Key | Description | Default
 ---|----|---
-`sonar.cpd.${language}.minimumtokens` | A piece of code is considered duplicated as soon as there are at least 100 duplicated tokens in a row (override with `sonar.cpd.${language}.minimumTokens`) spread across at least 10 lines of code (override with `sonar.cpd.${language}.minimumLines`).
+`sonar.cpd.${language}.minimumTokens` | A piece of code is considered duplicated as soon as there are at least 100 duplicated tokens in a row (override with `sonar.cpd.${language}.minimumTokens`) spread across at least 10 lines of code (override with `sonar.cpd.${language}.minimumLines`).
 For Java projects, a piece of code is considered duplicated when there is a series of at least 10 statements in a row, regardless of the number of tokens and lines.
 This threshold cannot be overridden.  | 100
 `sonar.cpd.${language}.minimumLines` | (see above) | 10